blackducksoftware/hub-rest-api-python/README.md

 pip3 install .
 ```
 ### Configure your connection
-Create a token in BlackDuck for your user (generica account)
+Create a token in BlackDuck for your user or generic account

 `cp restconfig.json.api_token.example restconfig.json`